How Do I Do My Own Payroll and Payroll Taxes?

 - Write paychecks (or send them by direct deposit).
 Write paychecks and distribute them to the employees.

 - Get totals for payroll tax deposits.
-When you are done with the payroll, you will need to get totals for all employees for (a) gross pay, (b) federal, state, and local withholding, (c) FICA taxes, and (d) any other deductions.
+When you are finished with the payroll, you will need to get totals for all employees for (a) gross pay, (b) federal, state, and local withholding, (c) FICA taxes, and (d) any other deductions.
 You will need these amounts for payroll tax deposits and reports.

-After Paying Employees - Payroll Tax Deposits
+After Paying Employees: Payroll Tax Deposits

 Depending on the size of your payroll, you must make payroll tax deposits to the IRS on a semi-weekly or monthly basis for: